 Let’s get into the fun stuff of why the triangle instrument matters!

 However, percussive instruments such as the triangle just need to be rhythmical.
 As humans, we are naturally rhythmical.
-Even the people who think they cannot dance can still internalise a simple 4/4 beat!
+Even the people who think they cannot dance can still internalize a simple 4/4 beat!

 Jamming Along To Your Favourite Songs

-Once you have a triangle instrument, you can play your favourite song in the background and start hitting the triangle along with it.
+Once you have a triangle instrument, you can play your favorite song in the background and start hitting the triangle along with it.

 Fairly quickly your instrument understanding will increase and you will find yourself adding interesting rhythmical ideas to these songs.

-Just to clear one thing, the easiness of this instrument doesn’t make it any less of an instrument than the melodic instruments.
+Just to clarify one thing, the easiness of this instrument doesn’t make it any less of an instrument than the melodic instruments.